OndrejSzekely/metron/docs/project_installation.md

 > ##### :bulb: Reference Installation Steps :point_down:
 section of each step.

+> ##### :warning: Attention :exclamation: :raised_hands: :exclamation:
+> Currently, this installation type is not supported on Windows, because of missing Windows support for one
+> of the dependencies.
+Docker Compose option only is supported on Windows.

 1. Download the repository using `git clone https://github.com/OndrejSzekely/metron.git`.

 2. To encapsulate solution's installation (Python frameworks and other software components), it recommended to use